yeslogic/fathom/doc/reference.md

 ### Record projections

-The fields in a record can be accessed using the dot (`.`) operator, followed by the desired field label
+The fields in a record can be accessed using the dot (`.`) operator, followed by the desired field label.
+For example:

 ```fathom
 let Color : Type = { r : U8, g : U8, b : U8 };